jkgoya/meld-hello-meld/hello-meld-2/README.md

 # Hello MELD (2)

 This is the second minimal "Hello MELD" app.
-It loads and displays an MEI-encoded score using the MELD core react libraries.
+It loads and displays an MEI-encoded score and an MP3 audio resource using the MELD core react libraries.

 The code is based on `hello-meld-1`, which in turn is a stripped-down version of [TROMPA's `selectable-score-demo`](https://github.com/trompamusic/selectable-score-demo).